catid/rtmp_receiver/README.md

 gst-launch-1.0 videotestsrc ! video/x-raw,width=640,height=480 ! x264enc ! flvmux ! rtmpsink location='rtmp://localhost/live/stream'
 ```

 This will exercise the RTMP server to make sure it is working.
+You can add `x264enc bitrate=5000` to the Gstreamer pipeline to increase the bitrate.

 ## Example Output